elephantscale/es-training-new/spark/slides/SPARK-Intro.md

 * But Spark is already good at handling large data !

 * All Delta Lake metadata is stored alongside with actual data
-   - No need to keep a seperate catalog!
+   - No need to keep a separate catalog!
    - And data and metadata are always in sync

 * Stored in open Parquet format